Back to District of Columbia

 Who It Names or Affects

-• Youth under age 18
+• Youth under the age of 18 who are not married or legally emancipated.

-• The Mayor and Chief of Police
+• The Mayor and the Chief of Police, who can designate special curfew areas.

 Terms To Know

-extended youth curfew zone
+Extended youth curfew zone

 Limits and Unknowns